sfigg/commercialization-public/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu.md

     diskpart
     ```

-2. Create and prepare a new VHD.
-In this example, we create a 25 GB fixed-type VHD.
+2. Create and prepare a new VHDX.
+In this example, we create a 25 GB fixed-type VHDX.

     ```
-    create vdisk file=C:\windows.vhd maximum=25600 type=fixed
+    create vdisk file=C:\windows.vhdx maximum=25600 type=fixed
     ```

-3. Attach the VHD.
-This adds the VHD as a disk to the storage controller on the host.
+3. Attach the VHDX.
+This adds the VHDX as a disk to the storage controller on the host.

     ```
     attach vdisk